Deci-AI/super-gradients/documentation/source/ModelPredictions.md

 # Using Pretrained Models for Predictions

-In this tutorial, we will demonstrate how to use the `model.predict()` method in the Super Gradients library for object detection tasks.
+In this tutorial, we will demonstrate how to use the `model.predict()` method for object detection tasks.

 The model used in this tutorial is [YOLO-NAS](YoloNASQuickstart.md), pre-trained on the [COCO dataset](https://cocodataset.org/#home), which contains 80 object categories.